 Since I have been to Disney World countless times at this point I have made countless mistakes.
 This [unfortunatly] has given me first-hand knowledge on what you should NOT DO when planning a trip to Disney.
 I KNOW that Disney is the most magical place on earth and have put together this list of what you should 100% avoid when planning your trip to Disney World!

-Love Disney?
-Come join our private Disney Facebook Group and share your photos and favorites and ask for tips and tricks!
+Get a FREE printable 30/60/90 day Disney countdown by joining our private Disney Facebook Group and share your photos and ask for tips and tricks!

 5 HUGE Mistakes To Avoid When Planning A Trip To Disney World